Analysis | Republicans’ loyalty to Trump means more doubt hovers over Biden’s hope of bipartisanship

 “The electoral college has spoken,” he added.
 “So today, I want to congratulate President-elect Joe Biden.
 The president-elect is no stranger to the Senate.
 He’s devoted himself to public service for many years.”

-With a significant number of Trump loyalists remaining in Congress, Biden’s ability to make bipartisanship more common in his administration than it has been in the current president’s could hit some road blocks.
+With a significant number of Trump loyalists remaining in Congress, Biden’s ability to make bipartisanship more common in his administration than it has been in the current president’s could hit some roadblocks.
 However, Biden remains confident that Republican lawmakers will prioritize the needs of Americans over any other differences rooted in political divides.
 He was asked about obstacles to achieving the bipartisanship he has sought.

 I’ve been arguing from the very beginning and told how — I love it.
 It makes me sound so much younger — how naive I am about how the Congress works.
 I think I’ve been proven right across the board.
 The things that are left to deal with from unemployment to people needing unemployment insurance to the ability to have access to health care, the ability to get this treatment free, et cetera, all of that is something that the public is not going to stand for us not doing.
 And I think with Donald Trump not in the way, that will also enhance the prospect of things getting done.